gobackup/gobackup.github.io/source/installation.html.md

 title: Installation
 ---

-<h1>Installation</h1>

-You can easy install GoBackup, because it's a single binray file.
+You can easily install GoBackup because it's a single binary file.

 ## macOS / Linux